Alchemist21/Alchemist21/README.md

-## Hello beautiful people in the Interner 👋
+## Hello beautiful people in the Internet 👋

 I'm Louell and I love everything Blockchain related like NFTs, Defi's and DAO's.
 I enjoy Hackathons, meeting new friends and learning frameworks such as NextJS, ReactJs or basically anything JS including but not limited to D3JS.